Thom Goolsby

 Thomas Cowart Goolsby (born September 11, 1961) is a former Republican North Carolina State Senator representing New Hanover County.

 A graduate of The Citadel and regimental commander of the South Carolina Corps of Cadets, Goolsby served as a Marine Corps officer after college.
 Governor Jim Martin appointed him counsel to the State Crime Commission before he opened his legal practice, the Goolsby Law Firm, in Wilmington.
 He is a former chairman of the New Hanover County Republican Party and an adjunct professor of law at Campbell University.

 Goolsby earned an M.B.A. from Golden Gate University and his J.D. from the University of North Carolina at Chapel Hill.
 He is the president of Empowered Investor Inc. However, the investment adviser registrations of Goolsby, his partner James Upham, and the firm were revoked for at least ten years in 2014.
 Empowered Investor, Upham and Goolsby also were ordered to cease and desist from engaging in any practice involving securities or financial services business in North Carolina.
 At that time Goolsby claimed that the business was closed.
-He lives in Wilmington with his wife Rachael and three children, Fleming, Lily, and Alabama.
+He lives in Wilmington with his wife Rachael and three children, Fleming, Lilli, and Alabama.

 Political career

+2004 North Carolina Attorney General Republican primary

+Goolsby ran for the Republican nomination in the 2004 North Carolina Attorney General election, but lost the nomination to Joe Knott.